The punishment for insurance fraud in the UK

 2. The cost-of-living crisis

-Fraudulent claims are on the up thanks to poor economic conditions that create uncertainty and desperation, causing people to commit crimes to bring in a bit of cash.
+Fraudulent claims are on the rise, partially due to poor economic conditions that create uncertainty and desperation.
+Tough times can cause people to commit crimes to earn extra cash.
+With a decline in real wages and sluggish financial growth, it's no surprise the practice is becoming more common.

 3. People believe fraud is a 'harmless' crime